 After you have killed the requisite number of dragons, complete the following tasks:

-There are only a few random formations that pose a potential problem for a post-grind Rosa, so Edge is revived to help with those if necessary.
+There are a few random formations that Rosa may not be able to run from, so Edge is revived to help with those if necessary.

 Continue on to the Elements battle.